Chobbes/MooXtract/README.md

 Currently MooXtract should be used as follows.
 First download the giant .zip archive of all of the moodle submissions.
-Let's say this is called //submissions.zip//, then in order to extract all of them into a marking directory you might do:
+Let's say this is called `submissions.zip`, then in order to extract all of them into a marking directory you might do:

     mkdir marking